Top Glove: History

 The company was founded in Malaysia in 1991 by Tan Sri Dr Lim Wee Chai, with one production line and staff comprising 100 people.
 Wee Chai's parents are rubber plantation owners and traders.
-Top Glove has since become the world's largest manufacturer of gloves, commanding 26% of the world market share.
+Top Glove has since become the world's rubber glove largest manufacturer.

 Top Glove was listed on the Kuala Lumpur Stock Exchange (now) or Bursa Malaysia in August 2001.
 In the span of a year, Top Glove Corporation Bhd's listing was promoted from the Second Board to the Main Board on May 16, 2002.

 On 28 June 2016, Top Glove was also listed at number 9 on the Main Board of the Singapore Exchange.

 In 2017, Top Glove announced that they would launch a new condom business in 2018 with a RM30 million (US$7 million) investment.

 As at 28 February 2022, Top Glove had a shareholder fund of RM6.95 billion and for 2QFY2022 the Group achieved Sales Revenue of RM1.45 billion.

 As of November 2021, Top Glove has 812 production lines, 50 factories, 195 countries of export and 2,000 customers.

 In April 2018, Top Glove concluded its acquisition of leading surgical glovemaker, Aspion Sdn Bhd, its biggest M&A to date, which would see Top Glove emerging as the world's largest surgical glove manufacturer.

 In April 2020, the company announced that it would manufacture face masks due to the COVID-19 pandemic.
 Due to rising demand for protective gear in response to COVID-19, Top Glove's profits had risen by 400% by mid-December 2020, with the company announcing a 20-times increase in quarterly net profit to RM 2.4 billion (US$590 million).